cobianzo/tesim-map-2025/README.md

 ## EXTERNAL DATA

 - List of programmes and their projects: in a json with format at
   - `projects-and-programmes.json` .
-We get this one from 'interreg' project with a php fn called `get_all_eni_projects()`.
-We can also retrieve from API, but it's not tested live
+We get this one from 'interreg' project with a php fn called `get_all_eni_projects()`. (the interreg.eu project has been replaced in 2025, so this is not valid anymore)  We can also retrieve from API, but it's not tested live
+  - Nowadays that `projects-and-programmes.json` is overwritten by interregtesimnext.eu, which holds this map in production, on `save_post`.
+    - We need to make sure that the permissions are ok for this file with `chown www-data:www-data projects-and-programmes.json`
   - .projects
   - .programmes
 - List of nuts3 and their projects